jonbnewman/mobx-store-provider/docs/api/useStore.md

 export default observer(Header);
 ```

-Using a unique `identifier` is often done when your application has more than one `store`.
+A unique `identifier` must be used when your application has more than one `store`.

 See: [Using multiple stores](/using-multiple-stores).